-One of the best aspects of any Christmas Market is the food and there’s no shortage of tasty choices here!
-Fuel up on artisan grilled cheese sandwiches, turkey legs, classic Canadian poutine, potato tornados (an entire potato spiralled onto a skewer and topped with your choice of seasonings), Vienna-style schnitzel sandwiches, and spicy chorizo or Oktoberfest sausages grilled on a huge circular grill perched atop a wood-burning fire pit.
+One of the best parts of any Christmas Market is the food, and there’s no shortage of tasty choices here!
+Fuel up on artisan grilled cheese sandwiches, turkey legs and classic Canadian poutine.
+Or opt for potato tornados (an entire potato spiralled onto a skewer and topped with your choice of seasonings), Vienna-style schnitzel sandwiches, and spicy chorizo or Oktoberfest sausages grilled on a huge circular grill perched atop a wood-burning fire pit.

 For those with a sweet tooth, you won’t want to miss the maple fudge, strudels, chimney cakes, Belgian-style waffle bits loaded with various toppings, or the hot chocolate from Wildly Delicious.

 No Christmas Market would be complete without a beer garden to wash all that tasty food down, and the Toronto Christmas Market has a handful to choose from.
 Snuggle up with your loved one beside a fire pit and grab a traditional glass of Glühwein (mulled wine) and soak in your surroundings.
-If mulled wine isn’t your drink of choice, you can opt for a hot toddy, holiday spirits, or good ‘ol fashioned beer from Mill Street Brewery.
+If mulled wine isn’t your drink of choice, grab a hot toddy, holiday spirits or good ol’ fashioned beer from Mill Street Brewery.
 Their Vanilla Porter or Coffee Stout are great choices on a cold winter day.